thePegasusai/KillTheVc/README.md

 ## Author

-This game was developed by [Potus] as part of the SensoryLink/Project Thalamus project.
+This game was developed by [iman, Blackboyzeus, Potus] as part of the SensoryLink/Project Thalamus project.

 ## Contributing